For people with previously treated advanced bladder cancer (urothelial carcinoma)

 OPDIVO is a medicine that may treat certain cancers by working with

-Get medical help immediately if you develop any of these symptoms or they get worse.
+Get medical help immediately if you develop any of these signs or symptoms or they get worse.
 It may keep these problems from becoming more serious.
-Your healthcare team will check you for side effects during treatment and may treat you with corticosteroid or hormone replacement medicines.
-If you have a serious side effect, your healthcare team may also need to delay or completely stop your treatment.
+Your healthcare team will check you for these problems during treatment and may treat you with corticosteroid or hormone replacement medicines.
+If you have severe side effects, your healthcare team may also need to delay or completely stop your treatment.

-Lung problems (pneumonitis) — Things to look out for may include:
+Lung problems — Things to look out for may include:

 - new or worsening cough

 - chest pain

-Intestinal problems (colitis) that can lead to tears or holes in your intestine — Things to look out for may include:
+Intestinal problems — Things to look out for may include:

 - diarrhea (loose stools) or more